 - Available at:

 Note: This is not an initial teacher education qualification.
 Students wishing to enter the profession of teaching should instead consider one of our five Master of Teaching courses or E737 Master of Applied Learning and Teaching (Secondary)

 Additional course information

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-- Bachelor or Masters degree in the field of Education thatis a recognised initial teacher qualification for the purposes of registration as a primary or secondary teacher in Australia
+- completion of a bachelor degree or masters in the field of Education that is a recognised initial teacher qualification for the purposes of registration as a primary or secondary teacher in Australia

 Recognition of prior learning